nizox/dico/README.md

     >> user.to_dict()
     {'firstname': 'Paul', 'email':'paul_sponge@yahoo.com', 'id': 56}

-Note that `to_dict` is a default view containing all document fields.
+Note that ``to_dict`` is the default view method and returns the full representation of the document.

 ### Import data from different sources